-In vitro fertilization risks (IVF) are the medical complications that can be associated with it.
-In this respect, women with heart disease are known to have an increased risk of suffering medical complications compared to healthy women (Circulation 2001: 104; 515-21/Eur Heart J 2010; 31, 2124-32).
+In vitro fertilization risks (IVF) and the medical complications that can be associated with it has been treated by our Observatory.
+Now we refer to women with heart disease are known to have an increased risk of suffering medical complications compared to healthy women (Circulation 2001: 104; 515-21/Eur Heart J 2010; 31, 2124-32).
 But does this risk increase when women with heart problems undergo IVF?

 A recently published article (JACC 2014; 64,1862-6) evaluated in vitro fertilization risks for the first time, confirming that it really exists.
 The study included 20 women, mean age 37 ± 4 years, with 22 pregnancies.
 Fifteen pregnancies (68%) occurred in women with congenital heart problems and 7 (32%) in women with acquired heart disease.